Skip to main content

 Juana Castillo is a Disciplinary Literacy Coach with the NWREC2.
 Born and raised on the Navajo Nation, she is from Pueblo Pintado, NM located near Chaco Canyon.
 Her clans are Tachiinii (Red Running into the Water), Haltsooi (Meadow People), Kinliichiinii (Red House Clan) and Hashtliishnii (Mud People Clan).

 In her spare time, she loves to travel, write, and listen to music and audiobooks.
-Castillo also loves beading and creating earrings for her Instagram page, Juana Maria Creations.
+Juana also loves beading and creating earrings for her Instagram page, Juana Maria Creations.